ppalucki/owca/docs/extending.rst

-For example, let's start ``MeasurementRunner`` is a simple loop using `Node` class as interface to discover locally running tasks, collect metrics for those tasks and then use a `Storage` kind of component to store those metrics.
+For example, let's start ``MeasurementRunner``.
+It is a simple loop that uses `Node` class as interface to discover locally running tasks, collect metrics for those tasks and then use a `Storage` kind of component to store those metrics.